lifeomic/chroma-react/stories/components/DayPicker/default.md

   label="Date"
   value={date}
   setDate={setDate}
-  // A color string to use for the background of the "selected" day
+  // The secondary color can be used for the background
-  // in the calendar.
+  // color of the "selected" day in the calendar. selectedBackgroundColor="secondary"
-  selectedBackgroundColor={...}
   // A function for formatting the month + year title.
   // Useful to override for localization. formatMonthTitle={...}